 In May the average sea temperatures are still a fairly cool 18°C, rising in June to 22°C. The Mediterranean Sea peaks in temperature at 23°C in July and August, but is generally pleasant to swim in throughout the season.
 However, if the mistral blows it can push the warm sea water away from the shore, allowing cooler water to come up from below.
 In September the sea cools down to a relatively pleasant 22°C.

 Summertime is the ideal time to visit Nice; the promenades are filled with good food, good wine and this is merely capped off by the exquisite Mediterranean weather conditions.

-There’ll be no swimming or sunbathing in the winter but that hasn't stopped Nice from being a popular winter destination.
+Swimming is advised against in winter thanks to the sea temperatures dropping to 15°C in December and 13°C in January and February, but that hasn't stopped Nice from being a popular winter destination.
 It is mild in comparison to more northerly Europe with high sunshine levels, and there is plenty to enjoy irrespective of the weather.
 If you need to escape a dreary British winter then a break in Nice can provide days full of activity and good food.